 My mother and I were master/slave; Hitler/Jew; shark/bloody leg; Mr. Murdstone/David Copperfield; Johan/Henrik in Ingmar Bergman’s Saraband.

 Whenever someone asked about my “Mom,” my gut reaction would have been to answer, Mom?
 I don’t know anyone like that.
-Nancy, the popinjay, the vituperative termagant, was certainly no Stella Dallas.
+Nancy, my biological mother, the popinjay, the vituperative termagant, was certainly no Stella Dallas.

 To my mother, every aspect of life was categorized as a bargain or overpriced.